ERICBURDONANDTHEANIMALS

 This show was presented by Sonoma State and KLPS.

 The Art Collection, a San Jose band, featured New Zealand pop star Ray Columbus.
 According to Cream Puff War #2, after the Art Collection’s first few numbers, Columbus came out and sang, and the Animals management insisted he leave the stage.
-Apparently Columbus and Eric Burdon had had a conflict Down Under some years earlier and Burdon resented his presence.
+Apparently Columbus and Eric Burdon had had a conflict Down Under some years earlier and Burdon resented his presence (Briggs does not recall this confrontation).

 March 24, 1967: Selland Arena, Fresno, CA Eric Burdon and The Animals

-The Animals and The Association headline a radio-station sponsored event.
+The Animals and The Association headlined this radio-station sponsored event.
 Also on the bill was a popular jazz guitarist (Bola Sete) and three popular local bands, one of whom (Sly and The Family Stone) would go onto legendary status.
-At this time, Sly and The Family Stone were newly formed out of two other local bands (Sly and The Stoners and Freddie And The Stone Souls), and held down a regular residency at a club in San Mateo (on the Peninsula) called Winchester Cathedral.
+At this time, Sly and The Family Stone were newly formed out of two other local bands (Sly and The Stoners and Freddie And The Stone Souls), and held down a regular residency at a club on the Peninsula called Winchester Cathedral, but they canceled their appearance for some reason.

 March 28, 1967: Freeborn Hall, UC Davis, CA: Eric Burdon and The Animals, Oxford Circle